 • Love Talk: Speak Each Other’s Language Like You Never Have Before – written by Dr Les and Dr Leslie Parrott, published by Zondervan.
 This book aims at helping you converse and communicate with each other.
 Couples consistently name “improved communication” as the greatest need in their relationships.
 Love Talk is a deep, yet simple plan full of new insights that will revolutionize communication in love relationships.
 Plus it includes “The Love Talk Indicator” which is a free personalized online assessment (this is a $30 value).

 • Love Talk Starters: 275 Questions to Get Your Conversations Going -written by Dr Les and Dr Leslie Parrott.
 This little book is exactly what you expect.
-It has 275 questions for couples to use to spend getting to know each other better and to sharpen their communication skills.
+It has 275 questions for couples to use to spend getting to know each other better.
+It can also help couples to sharpen their communication skills.

 • When Sorry Isn’t Enough: Making Things Right with Those You Love -written by Gary Chapman, published by Northfield Publishing.
 In this book Dr Chapman teams up with psychologist Jennifer Thomas to dissect this difficult subject.
 The basic premise for this book is “that we don’t all agree on what constitutes a sincere apology.”
 That’s why so many apologies aren’t accepted.
-The authors emphasize that “you need to learn the ‘language’ of the person you are apologizing to: for one person, it may be expressing regret, while for another it’s accepting responsibility or making restitution.”
-This book helps you to see a fuller picture of the importance of knowing HOW to apologize to the other person so they understand fully how sorry you are.
-It’s not as simple as apologizing —it’s also knowing what the other person needs from you to know and accept your sincerity.
+The authors emphasize that “you need to learn the ‘language’ of the person you are apologizing to.
+For one person, it may be expressing regret.
+Yet for another it’s accepting responsibility or making restitution.”